redis/docs/content/operate/redisinsight/proxy.md

 You can enable the subpath proxy by setting the `RI_PROXY_PATH` environment variable.

-When `RI_PROXY_PATH` is being set with a path, RedisInsight is accessible only on that subpath.
+When `RI_PROXY_PATH` is being set with a path, Redis Insight is accessible only on that subpath.
 The default routes are given the provided prefix subpath.
 There isn’t any way to add another proxy behind this one unless the same subpath is used for the new one.

 {{<note>}}
-Once we set the static subpath environment variable, RedisInsight is only reachable on the provided subpath.
+Once you set the static subpath environment variable, Redis Insight is only reachable on the provided subpath.
 The default endpoint won't work.
 {{</note>}}